"Fiona Cannon reflects on the first report from the FTSE Women Leaders Review, plus the Group’s journey to gender balance."

 We've committed to becoming a leader in gender diversity.
 We recognise that companies with proportionate gender diversity see increased performance, and make better decisions.

-Find our more about our gender commitments
+Find out more about our gender commitments

-Support through our women's network
+Support through our women’s network – Breakthrough

 Find out more about how we're helping women in the workplace